pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

-Hmmm, according to my tests, you haven't done <strong>anything</strong> wrong!
+Hmmm, according to my tests, you haven't done **anything** wrong!
 You may have run up against a practical limitation with using operatorPrecedence (and perhaps with pyparsing in general).
 I reworked your example a bit to remove the concept of (args,...) as a left-associated operator, and defined an extension to baseExpr that includes funcCall: